sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

       By default, ``autodoc`` only includes public members with a docstring or :ref:`doc-comment <doc-comment>` (``#:``).
-      If ``__all__`` exists, it will be used to define which members are public, unless the :rst:dir:`automodule:ignore-module-all` option is set.
+      If ``__all__`` exists, it will be used to define which members are public, unless the :rst:dir:`:ignore-module-all: <automodule:ignore-module-all>`
+      option is set.

       To only document certain members, an explicit comma-separated list may be used as the argument to ``:members:``: